Geeksltd/MSharp.Docs/how-to/properties/nullable.md

 Let's define an entity to represent paintings in a gallery.
 Each item will have a name, an optional purchase date and another optional purchase cost.
-Some of them are not purchased and are either donated or inherited which se set their purchase date and cost to null.
+Some of them are not purchased and are either donated or inherited which we set their purchase date and cost to null.

 ```csharp
 using MSharp;